KartikSanwal/gitdemo/README.md

 # gitdemo
-This is my first repository
+This is my first Git Repository.
 Author - KartikSanwal